awsdocs/aws-xray-developer-guide/doc-source/scorekeep-workerthreads.md

 ...
 ```

-To fix this, the application uses `GetTraceEntity` to get a reference to the segment in the main thread, and `SetTraceEntity` to pass the segment back to the recorder in the worker thread\.
+To fix this, the application uses `GetTraceEntity` to get a reference to the segment in the main thread, and `Entity.run()` to safely run the worker thread code with access to the segment's context\.

 **Example [https://github.com/awslabs/eb-java-scorekeep/tree/xray/src/main/java/scorekeep/MoveFactory.java#L70](https://github.com/awslabs/eb-java-scorekeep/tree/xray/src/main/java/scorekeep/MoveFactory.java#L70) – Passing trace context to a worker thread**